Glaucoma Consultations with Dr. Schertzer

 As the visual field test takes longer than the OCT scan, it is more likely to take place on a date prior to the consultation.
 An ophthalmic technician or medical office assistant will call you from the waiting room to either the diagnostic testing room or to one of their examining rooms.

-You will return on a future date for the OCT scan and to see Dr. Robert Schertzer in consultation.
+You will return on a future date for the OCT scan and to consult with Dr. Robert Schertzer.
 The OCT scan will be performed first.
-The ophthalmic technician or medical office assistant, will call you from the waiting room to the diagnostic testing room after they enter some preliminary information into the scanner.
+The ophthalmic technician or medical office assistant will call you from the waiting room to the diagnostic testing room after they enter some preliminary information into the scanner.
 The scan is painless and takes less than five minutes.
 You will be asked to put your chin on the chin rest and your forehead again the forehead rest.
 You will then be asked to look straight ahead at a green target with one eye while a red laser light flickers as it does a 3-D scan of your other eye.
 The process is then repeated for your other eye.
 If you have limited vision in one or both of your eyes, then sometimes a little extra time and patience is needed to get the best possible scan.

 Consultation day with Dr. Schertzer